Blockchain is great, but: What are the limitations?

 Confirmation time issue

-It’s quite obvious that delays, that occur due to the fact that participants should reach consensus with each other, directly affect the response time of the whole network.
+It’s quite obvious that delays, that occur due to the fact that participants should reach a consensus with each other, directly affect the response time of the whole network.
 A fully confirmed transaction in Bitcoin takes up to about an hour.
-Hour is an approximate time when everyone has definitely reached consensus about your transaction.
+Hour is an approximate time when everyone has definitely reached a consensus about your transaction.
 (Five blocks after the one, where your transaction has been verified is considered an optimum result.
 When you can be fully confident that everyone agreed to it).

 Whereas some consensus protocols do not solve the very problem of the network throughput but considerably increase the performance factor.
 In this way, the Bitshares protocol allows a fully decentralized payment network to compete against centralized services, such as Visa and Mastercard, even today.

-To sum up, all the challenges the Blockchain technology is currently going through are, somehow or another, related to the infancy of such approach.
+To sum up, all the challenges Blockchain technology is currently going through are, somehow or another, related to the infancy of such an approach.
 By any measure, it is the people who need to maturate and get used to the new way of how things work.
-It will undoubtedly be a good lesson for the society, especially, for those at the top of it.
+It will undoubtedly be a good lesson for society, especially, for those at the top of it.
 Those who steer the control wheel.